Weighted Average Calculator

 What is a weighted average?

 A weighted average (a.k.a. weighted mean, weighted arithmetic mean) is a measure of centrality in which some data points contribute differently (more or less) than others.
 The weighted average is often used when preference needs to be given to certain data points due to their relatively higher importance (e.g. in ranking tasks, indices, etc.) or when there is a need to average statistical measures that come from populations of differing sizes.
 An example of the former is weighting grades for classes by the number of credits they give or their difficulty (as in weighted GPA).
 An example of the latter is averaging school grades across a number of school classes with different counts of students in them.
+A prominent example of using a weigted mean is in finance where the weighted average cost of capital (WACC) is often used to give more weight to financial flows happening sooner versus those happening later in time.

 An ordinary average can be seen as a particular case of a weighted average in which all the weights are equal.